How to Get Your Credit Score For Free in Canada

 How to Get Your Credit Report From The Two Credit Bureaus

 It is possible to apply for your credit report for free from both TransUnion and Equifax, Canada’s two major credit bureaus.
-Your free credit report will not include your credit score, if you want your credit score you’ll have to pay around $10.
+Your free credit report in Canada will not include your credit score, if you want your credit score you’ll have to pay around $10.
 Unfortunately, the credit bureaus do not make it easy for you to find the right phone numbers and forms so we’ve included all the information you need to make it as simple as possible.
 Here are the two ways you can get your free credit report:

 - Equifax number is 1-800-465-7166

 - TransUnion number is 1-800-663-9980 or 1-877-713-3393 for those living in Quebec

 If you decide to call one of the credit bureaus to get your credit score you’ll need to have your social insurance number and credit card with you.
 The system should be automated and will explain all the steps you need to take.
 At one point the system will try to get you to pay for your credit score, if you don’t want to pay for it then simply choose no. It should take no longer than a week to arrive at your home.